Assignments

 - 1x 8-LED NeoPixel stick

-- 1x Mounting plate (or similar)
+- 1x Mounting plate (or similar), with mounting hardware

 - Plastic box to put everything in.